History of Kobe Bryant in Timeline

 August 24, 2008: Won gold medal at the Olympics

-2008: Commercials for Guitar Hero World Tour
+2008: Appeared in Guitar Hero World Tour commercial

 2008: Sidelined after knee surgery

-In 2008, Bryant was sidelined after knee surgery and did not participate in the 2006 FIBA World Championship.
+In 2008, Kobe Bryant was sidelined after knee surgery and did not participate in the 2006 FIBA World Championship.

-2008: Bryant Wins MVP and Olympic Gold
+2008: Bryant Won MVP and a Gold Medal

 In 2008, Kobe Bryant was voted the league MVP and led his team to the 2008 NBA Finals.
 In the 2008 Summer Olympics, Bryant won a gold medal as a member of the U.S. men's basketball team.

-2008: Gold Medal at the Olympics
+2008: Won Gold Medal at Olympics

-2008: Appeared in Nike Hyperdunk shoes video
+2008: Promoted Nike's Hyperdunk shoes

 Nike Hyperdunk 2017 Low Mens Basketball Trainers 897663 Sneakers Shoes (UK 9.5 US 10.5 EU 44.5, Black Metallic Silver 001)